annotons/genocrowd/docs/contribute.md

 Open a pull request against the master branch of genocrowd.
 The message of your pull request should describe your modifications (why and how).

-The pull request should pass all the [continuous integration](ci.md) which is automatically run by Github using Travis CI.
-The coverage must be at least remain the same (but it's better if it increases)
+The pull request should pass all the Continuous Integration checks automatically run by Github Actions.

 ## Coding style guidelines